The ASK Workshop

 Teach others how to help

-Participate in a 3-day intensive Training for Facilitators.
-Experience a demonstration of the workshop by an expert presenter, learn in a small group with the support of colleagues, receive coaching and tips.
-Download the information package and application.
+Participate in a 5-day intensive Training for Facilitators.
+Experience a demonstration of the workshop by a team of expert presenters.
+Learn in a small group with the support of colleagues.
+Receive coaching and tips.
+Learn about the Training for Facilitators.